kigster/joyent-cloud-pricing/README.md

 ## Analysis of Commit Pricing

-*IMPORTANT!*: please note that prices specified in this sample commit configuration are completely arbitrary and have no relationship to any actual discounts issued by Joyent, Inc.
+_DISCLAIMER_: please note that prices specified in this sample commit configuration are completely arbitrary and have no relationship to any actual discounts issued by Joyent, Inc.

 Reserve pricing is meant to be defined by a YAML file, outside of the gem folder,